-Shifting the workload does not reduce the total workload, but shifts it to a point in time that is beneficial for the overall performance of the system.
+Shifting the workload does not reduce the total workload, but shifts it to a point in time that is beneficial for the system’s overall performance.

-The syntax for creating a join index is not much different than the syntax of a CREATE TABLE AS statement:
+The syntax for creating a join index is not much different from a CREATE TABLE AS statement: